Alternative approach to thermodynamic phase transitions: Phase transition in higher dimensional Reissner-Nordstr o m AdS Black hole

-Now, we are in a position to calculate the critical values through the usual method.
-First, we calculate the volume conjugating to the pressure as
+We are now in a position to calculate the critical values with the usual method.
+First, we calculate the volume conjugate to the pressure as

-Since the volume depends on the horizon radius, one can use the horizon radius for investigating thermodynamic behaviors which is proportional (linearly) to the specific volume of black holes \cite{Kubiznak}.
-Using Eqs. (\ref{P}) and (\ref{TotalTT}), one can obtain the equation of state as
+Since the volume depends on the horizon radius, one can use the horizon radius for investigating the thermodynamic behavior of the black hole, proportional (linearly) to its specific volume \cite{Kubiznak}.
+Using Eqs. (\ref{P}) and (\ref{TotalTT}), one obtains the equation of state as